SueMottet/PyBer_Analysis/README.md

 ![ride-share data summary image](/Resources/pyber_summary_dataframe.png)

 ### Pivot table
-The pivot table shows fares by date by city type and shows that on many dates there were no fares in the rural and suburan city types
+The pivot table shows fares by date by city type and shows that on many dates there were no fares in the rural and suburan city types.

 ![ride-share pivot table image](/Resources/pivot_table.png)